ktaylor63/southeast/site/content/wildlife/birds/red-cockaded-woodpecker.md

 ## Recovery program

 The goal of the U.S. Fish and Wildlife Service’s (Service) red-cockaded woodpecker recovery program is to conserve the species and the ecosystem upon which it depends.
-RCWs have increased in number range-wide in response to recovery and management programs, from an estimated 4,694 active clusters in 1993 to 7,794 today.
+RCWs have increased in number range-wide in response to recovery and management programs, from an estimated 4,694 active clusters in 1993 to at least  7,794 today.
 On private lands, more than 40 percent of the known red-cockaded woodpeckers are benefiting from management approved by the Service through Memorandum of Agreements, Safe Harbor Agreements, and Habitat Conservation Plans.

 {{< youtube id="20VqXVpZxW4" title="Red-cockaded woodpecker translocations" caption="Video by Nicole Vidal, USFWS." >}}